Braves vs. Blue Jays Player Props Betting Odds

 Acuna Stats

-- Acuna will look for his third straight game with a hit in this matchup.
-During his last five outings he is batting .300 with a double, a home run, three walks and two RBI.
+- Acuna hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is batting .300 with a double, a home run, two walks and two RBI.

 Acuna Recent Games